AymanM7/CNN-Audio-Project/README.md

 - 👁️ Visualization of internal CNN feature maps for interpretability
 - 📊 Confidence-aware real-time predictions
 - 🌊 Waveform and spectrogram visualizations for input transparency
-- 📋 Interactive Tableau dashboard for 11 specific wav files
+- 📋 Interactive Tableau dashboard for analysis of  11 specific wav files
 - 🔍 Systematic analysis of distribution shift between training and real inference data

 ---